WakiMak/trentent.github.io-forked/_posts/2015-03-20-pvs-target-device-update-script-supplemental-file-windowsupdate-cmd-updatehfs-vbs.md

 End If

 If intdebug = 1 then WScript.Echo vbCRLF & "Creating collection of updates to download:"
-If strAction &lt;&gt; "detect" Then writelog("Creating a catalog of needed updates")
+If strAction <> "detect" Then writelog("Creating a catalog of needed updates")

 writelog("********** Cataloging updates **********")